 1B.
 Chemical Engineering.
 The requirements in chemical engineering are essentially the same as those in chemistry except that the placement examinations for students planning for the Ph.D. degree will be required in the fields of engineering thermodynamics of one-component systems (on the Wednesday before registration), elementary fluid flow (on Tuesday), the unit operations of chemical engineering (on Thursday), and either physical chemistry (on Monday) or industrial chemistry (on Friday).
-Those students who propose to register for Ch E 166 abc need not take the examination in unit operations.
-For 1960-61 and subsequent years the placement examination in elementary fluid flow will not be given.
-The placement examination in the unit operations of chemical engineering will be required and will include fluid flow topics.
+Those students who propose to register for Ch 166 abc need not take the examination in unit operations.
 Students who have in earlier residence at this Institute demonstrated proficiency in the subjects covered by the placement examinations may be excused from them.